Jakski/jakski.github.io/posts/low-effort-website-monitoring.md

 While performance can be measured in many ways, we will focus on one simple
-metric: *response time*. `curl` can measure it out-of-the-box, but we will need to invoke it diffrently and format output message:
+metric: *response time*. `curl` can measure it out-of-the-box, but we will need to invoke it differently and format output message:

 ```
 # on_exit version supporting custom EXIT_CODE